Thursday, 10 October 2024

 The first best selling print was St.Petersburg-Kazan:

-Next came "the Flügel" published 1834 in Leipzig by the publishing house Tauchnitz, which pirated it in 1837 with an edition officially by Gustav Redslob, but basicly the Flügel without paying him: both were best sellers but only among orientalists.
+Next came "the Flügel" published 1834 in Leipzig by the publishing house Tauchnitz, which pirated it in 1837 with an edition officially by Gustav Redslob, but basicly the Flügel without paying him: both were bestsellers but only among orientalists.

-By that time both in Iran and India printing maṣāḥif had began, but only after 1865 they were mass produced, and affordable.
+By that time, both in Iran and India printing maṣāḥif had began, but only after 1865 they were mass produced, and affordable.

 Since they were even sold in the Ottoman empire, the ban against printing the scripture was lifted: So maṣāḥif written by Hafiz Osman and Muṣṭafā Naẓīf Qadirġalī became best selling in Istanbul, Syria and Egypt.

-here one of serval MNQ from Tehran
+here one of several MNQ from Tehran

 on the left from a 1981 MNQ Cairo edition on 522 pages, on the right the original: